 - [Ways to communicate](#Ways+to+Communicate)

 ### Open Community

 Public Lab is a community anyone can participate in online and in person.
-Public Lab spaces include in-person events, google groups, publiclab.org and call-in spaces.
+Public Lab spaces include in-person events, publiclab.org, and online meeting and call-in spaces.
+“Topic-based communities” within Public Lab form around specific environmental topics that community members can subscribe to.
 All Public Lab spaces are open to anyone and are subject to the [code of conduct](https://publiclab.org/conduct).

 _To have your contributions attributed to you online, create a profile on [publiclab.org/signup](https://publiclab.org/signup) which you can use on all Public Lab websites.
 Creating an online profile is not required to participate in Public Lab._

 The [Public Lab nonprofit](/wiki/plots-staff) is a 501(c)3 entity that supports the broader Public Lab community through providing resources, infrastructure and people support for the larger community.
 It is governed by a Board of Directors and is the body that employees the Public Lab staff.

 The [Board](/board) is governed by the bylaws of the organization.
 The Board is a volunteer group of individuals who, to the best of their abilities, make policy and assume fiduciary responsibility for the full realization of the organization’s mission, goals, stability and security.
 The board is responsible for the hiring and firing of the Executive Director and overseeing the work of the Executive Director.

 The [Kits Initiative](/wiki/kits) creates, assembles, and distributes kits (in the [store](http://store.publiclab.org)) from the open research designs of the Public Lab community and affiliated individuals, organizations, and companies.
 Revenue from the Kits program directly supports the Public Lab nonprofit.